Karlos-Eduardo-Mrqs/Operational_Works/README.md

 # Operational_Works
 This repository, is responsable for share programms/ algorithms.
-Including programms in languages C++,Javascript, Php and others.
+Including programms in languages C++,Python and others.